Eleonore of Fürstenberg

 Eleonore of Fürstenberg (11 October 1523 - 23 June 1544 in Bouxwiller) was a daughter of Count Frederick III of Fürstenberg.
 Eleanore was a convinced Protestant.
-However, she had little influence on the change of denomination in Hanau-Lichtenberg, due to her untimely death.
+However, she had little influence on the change of denomination in Hanau-Lichtenberg, due to her death.

 On 22 August 1538 in Heiligenberg, she married Count Philip IV of Hanau-Lichtenberg.
 They had the following children: